Writing Memoir

 Session 10: Rewriting and Editing

 Editing can be a uniquely satisfying and creative process.
 You’ve already written several thousand words of good prose; now is the time to make it even better.
-In this session we’ll look at different types of editing – from line edits to structural changes and editing for accuracy.
+In this session we’ll practise different types of editing – from line edits to structural changes and editing for accuracy.
 You’ll draw up a list of editing tips for yourself, and think about who to share your work with, why and when.

 Group Zoom session to ask final questions before we head into quiet writing time.